 Legal Definition of Assault with a Deadly Weapon in Las Vegas, Nevada

-In order to understand the Nevada offense of assault with deadly weapon, let's break it down into its two components: 1) assault, and 2) deadly weapon.
+The Nevada offense of assault with deadly weapon has two components: 1) assault, and 2) deadly weapon.

 The Nevada crime of assault comprises either: